Cognigy/Documentation/docs/en/docs/ai/endpoints/webchat/deploy-webchat-endpoint.md

 For a collection of example plugins compatible with Cognigy Webchat, you can refer to the [GitHub](https://github.com/Cognigy/WebchatPlugins/tree/master) repository.
-You can copy the URL of one of them from the [Releases](https://github.com/Cognigy/WebchatPlugins/releases) page in the **Assets** section of the plugin and paste the URL directly into the **Webchat Plugin URL** field.
+You can copy the URL of one or more of them from the **Assets** section of the plugin on the [Releases](https://github.com/Cognigy/WebchatPlugins/releases) page.
+Paste the URL directly into the **Webchat Plugin URL** field.

 For example, the URL for the Google Firebase Authentication Webchat Plugin is `https://github.com/Cognigy/WebchatPlugins/releases/download/google-firebase-authentication100/google-firebase-authentication.webchat-plugin.js`.